kornranath/InstanceSegmentation_PoolLanes/README.md

 |---|---|
 | ![Raw input](samples/povswim1.jpg) | ![Segmented output](results/pooldetectionfirstsuccess.png) |

-The model correctly picks out all three visible lane lines in this frame, including the two off to the side, not just the center one directly in view.
+Model correctly picks out all three visible lane lines in this frame, including two off to the side, not just the center one directly in view.
 T-mark detection is present but visibly less confident.
+Left-most line has also been mistakenly flagged as `lane`.

 ## Limitations / Next Steps

-- **T-mark detection is weak** relative to lane detection (mAP@0.5 of 0.598 vs 0.794) - likely needs more T-mark examples in the training set, since they're smaller and less visually distinct than the lane lines.
+- **T-mark detection is weak** relative to lane detection (mAP@0.5 of 0.598 vs 0.794) - likely needs more T-mark examples in training set, since they're smaller and less visually distinct than the lane lines.
 - **Recall is the main bottleneck**, not precision - the model is conservative and misses real lines/marks more than it hallucinates fake ones.
 Worth investigating whether this is a confidence-threshold issue or a genuine detection gap (e.g. lines at the edge of frame, poor lighting).
 - **Small validation set** (26 images) - metrics should be treated as a rough signal, not a precise benchmark.
 - **Only tested on still images**, not video - real-world use (whether for the swim assistive device or otherwise) would need to handle a continuous video stream, motion blur, and frame-to-frame consistency.